velit/pyrl/README.md

 ### Debian
     sudo apt-get install libsdl1.2debian

-### Windows
-comes bundled with the game

 Ncurses specific issues
 =======================

-Information in this paragraph is only relevant when using the terminal version of the game, ie. when running pyrl.py
+Information in this paragraph is only relevant when using the terminal version of the game, ie. when using 'pyrl.py'.

 More colors
 -----------